spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 - `metadata.id` defines the machine name of the corpus.
 It is required by some exporter modules.
 This string may contain ascii letters, digits and dashes.

-- `metadata.name` is an optional human readable name of the corpus.
+- `metadata.name` is an optional human-readable name of the corpus.
 This option is split into two fields, `eng` and `swe` for defining a name in English and in Swedish.

 - `metadata.language` defines the language of the source files in the corpus.
 This should be an ISO 639-3 code.
 If not